mayflower/oxid-bepado/Readme.md

 #Mayflower OXID-Bepado-Module

-This respository contains a module-extension for the **OXID eShop Community Edition v4.9** by [OXID eSales](https://www.oxid-esales.com/).
+This repository contains a module-extension for the **OXID eShop Community Edition v4.9** by [OXID eSales](https://www.oxid-esales.com/).

 Its purpose is to connect your OXID shop to the *Bepado* network and hence enabling you to